-Samantha Pepprock has served on the Board of the Noah Project since spring 2016, and has been treasurer since September 2016.
+Samantha Pepprock has served on the Board of the Noah Project since spring 2016.
+She served as treasurer for two years, and is now the current Vice President.
 Samantha is an attorney in Muskegon, where she practices estate planning, real estate, and immigration law.
-Originally from Milwaukee, she moved to Muskegon with her family in 2014 and has 3 rescued pets: 1 dog and 2 cats.
-Samantha has always had a love and passion for animals and thoroughly enjoys spoiling each and every one of them.
+Originally from Milwaukee, she she now lives in Muskegon and has two Noah Project rescue pets: her boxer-mix named Bert and a three-legged cat named Aspen.
+Samantha has always had a love and passion for animals and thoroughly enjoys spoiling each and every one she meets.

 “An animal’s eyes have the power to speak a great language,” by Martin Buber.